howdyai/botkit/readme.md

 [![David](https://img.shields.io/david/howdyai/botkit.svg)](https://david-dm.org/howdyai/botkit)
 [![npm](https://img.shields.io/npm/l/botkit.svg)](https://spdx.org/licenses/MIT)

 Botkit is designed to ease the process of designing and running useful, creative bots that live inside [Slack](http://slack.com), [Facebook Messenger](http://facebook.com), [Twilio IP Messaging](https://www.twilio.com/docs/api/ip-messaging), and other messaging platforms.
+Support for new platforms is added regularly!

 It provides a semantic interface to sending and receiving messages so that developers can focus on creating novel applications and experiences instead of dealing with API endpoints.